 - The cloud services vendor provides appropriate levels of protection and recovery for University information;

 - The vendor accepts and is contractually bound to implement explicit restrictions on storage of Sensitive Information (defined as both CSU Private Data and CSU Restricted Data); and

 - The use of such service does not place the University at an unreasonable risk of experiencing data breach, data loss/non-recovery, or degradation of its computing and network services.

 2. Use of Non-Contracted Vendors for Cloud Computing

 The University, its departments and other business units, and persons acting for the University, may use cloud computing services for University data only if (i) there is an approved University Contract authorizing such use; (ii) there is no University Contract, but the service has been approved by -the VP for IT for use by the University; or (iii) the use is limited to the exchange or storage of CSU Default (Public) Data.
-Cloud-based services provided by non-contracted vendors may not be used to store, transmit or share CSU Private Data or CSU Restricted Data.
+Cloud-based services provided by non-contracted or non-approved vendors may not be used to store, transmit or share CSU Private Data or CSU Restricted Data.